Buckley Town Council

 • Provides funds to support other events in the Town such as the Annual Fun Day, Jubilee bunting, the annual Fireworks display and summer playschemes for children.

-• Provided and now maintains bus shelters where they were not previously available.
+• Provides and maintains certain bus shelters where they were not previously available.

 • Assists in maintaining the Remembrance Gardens and supports the annual Remembrance service